Omega — Autonomous Engineering Operations

 Step 4 — Oracle planning

 The oracle reads the brief and project CLAUDE.md, classifies the work, and writes its plan to .orchestrator/decisions.md (one line per decision: task, classification, choice, rationale).
-It then designs the worker dispatches.
+It then designs the worker dispatches, optionally invoking the /plan-decompose skill on complex multi-step missions.

 Crucially, the oracle never writes project code directly.
 Even a one-line typo fix goes through a worker session.